poiyomi/PoiyomiDocs/docs/special-fx/truchet.md

 If enabled, will override the Alpha/Transparency from the Base, if Transparency exists.

-## AudioLink
+## Audio Link

 :::info
-The settings in this section will only be visible when [AudioLink](/docs/audio-link/audio-link.md) is activated on the Material.
+The settings in this section will only be visible when [Audio Link](/docs/audio-link/audio-link.md) is activated on the Material.
 :::

 ### Hide When No AL

 - `Type`: <PropertyIcon name="toggle" />**Toggle**

-If enabled, the Truchet will be completely hidden when there's NO AudioLink whatsoever.
+If enabled, the Truchet will be completely hidden when there's NO Audio Link whatsoever.

 ### AL Emission

 - `TYpe`: <PropertyIcon name="toggle" />**Toggle**

-Enables the ability to control the Truchet Emission using AudioLink.
+Enables the ability to control the Truchet Emission using Audio Link.

 #### Emission Band